 - The Office of Legislative Services (OLS) estimates that this bill would result in an indeterminate impact on State and municipal finances.
-Given the lack of information about potential costs, the inability to forecast the determinations of the director and the outcome of lawmaking and regulatory processes, the OLS can draw no specific conclusions about the bill's fiscal impact. - Under the timeline and conditions set by the bill it is unclear whether and when the director would be required to implement a centralized property tax information system.
+Given the inability to predict the determinations of the Director of Division of Taxation, the potential costs of such determinations, and the outcome of lawmaking and regulatory processes, the OLS cannot quantify the fiscal impact of the bill. - Under the timeline and conditions set by the bill it is unclear whether and when the director would be required to implement a centralized property tax information system.
 If the director determines that a centralized system is not feasible, no implementation costs will result, and no cost changes from the reduction of incorrectly determined benefits or reduced municipal administrative costs would result.
 If the director determines that statutory or regulatory modifications are required to establish the system, implementation would be delayed unless and until those changes are effectuated. - It is unclear whether the Division of Taxation would incur marginal costs to complete the feasibility study the bill requires as a prelude to implementing a centralized property tax data system, or whether it can fulfill that mandate within its current scope of operations.
 In addition, the division could not provide any information regarding whether it could create a centralized property tax data system database using its current information technology systems or regarding the cost of updating or expanding its capabilities to collect and track property tax payment data.
 The division informally indicated in 2017 that it does not enter property tax payment data into MOD IV, New Jersey's Statewide property tax database.
 The division also does not compile property tax payment information.